jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/MT_wk0_intro.md

 It will appear as a .ipynb file and can be reopened and further edited (or emailed to your tutor for hand-in exercises)

 This is the minimum-setup option but can be clunky.
-I'd recommmend if possible working on your local computer with Spyder.
+I'd recommmend if possible working on your local computer with JupyterLab.

 #### Download and work locally (preferred)